What are the Different Types of Patent Applications Filed in India?

 5) Divisional Application– It is that type of patent application when an applicant submits an application that includes claims for multiple inventions; the applicant may partition the patent application into two or more applications, as appropriate for each of the many inventions, at the applicant’s discretion or in response to an official objection.

-6) PCT International Application- A PCT application is a type of patent application that can be approved in up to 142 nations and is governed by the PCT (Patent Cooperation Treaty).
+6) PCT International Application- A PCT application is a type of patent application governed by the PCT (Patent Cooperation Treaty).
+By submitting a single international patent application through the PCT, applicants can simultaneously request protection for their invention in 148 countries worldwide.
 There are three ways in which an Indian can file a PCT application-

-Submitting the application to the receiving office, i.e., the Indian Patent Office (IPO)
+1. Submitting the application to the receiving office, i.e., the Indian Patent Office (IPO).

-After receiving the overseas filing permit from the Indian Patent Office (IPO), applying directly to the International Bureau (IB) of the World Intellectual Property Organization (WIPO)
+2. After receiving the overseas filing permit from the Indian Patent Office (IPO), applying directly to the International Bureau (IB) of the World Intellectual Property Organization (WIPO).

-After six weeks and within 12 months of filing the application in India, the applicant may submit it to the International Bureau IB of the World Intellectual Property Organization (WIPO)
+3. After six weeks and within 12 months of filing the application in India, the applicant may submit it to the International Bureau (IB) of the World Intellectual Property Organization (WIPO).

 7) PCT National Phase Application – A PCT National Phase Application is a type of patent application in which an applicant must submit the national phase application in India within 31 months of the priority date or the international filing date, whichever is sooner, where an international application is formed and made in accordance with the PCT designating India.